sagnikc395/100xdevs-cohort1/week2/notes.md

 - sending in JSON or XML is a more structured way to send the data.
 It is a data interchange format.

+- send can send object -> maps to a JSON.
+- third thing we can send is HTML.
+- browsers job is to render the HTML tag.